On the Prym map of degree 4 cyclic covers of hyperelliptic curves: Abstract

 \section{Abstract}

-In this paper, we study the Prym map associated to degree 4 \'etale cyclic covers of genus 2 curves.
-We show that its non-empty fibers, apart from two exceptional fibers, are isomorphic to the intersection of an elliptic normal curve in $\mathbb{P}^3$ with an affine space $\mathbb{A}^3 \subset \mathbb{P}^3$.
-Moreover, we obtain a new description of the space of degree 4 \'etale cyclic covers of genus 2 curves $\mathcal{R}_2^4$ and find equations of elliptic and hyperelliptic curves arising from such covers.
+In this paper, we study the Prym map associated to degree 4 \'etale cyclic covers of genus $g$ hyperelliptic curves restricted to the irreducible component $\mathcal{RH}_g[4]^{hyp}$ of the moduli space of such covers where an intermediate cover is hyperelliptic.
+We show that for $g \geq 3$ the Prym map is injective on $\mathcal{RH}_g[4]^{hyp}$.
+In the case $g=2$ (where $\mathcal{RH}_2[4]^{hyp} = \mathcal{RH}_2[4]$) we prove that non-empty fibers of the Prym map, apart from two exceptional fibers, are isomorphic to the projective line without 8 points.
+Moreover, we obtain a new description of the space $\mathcal{RH}_g[4]^{hyp}$ in terms of tuples of complex numbers and find equations of hyperelliptic curves arising from such covers.

 \unnumberedfootnote{\textit{2020 Mathematics Subject Classification:} 14H30, 14H40, 14H45, 14H55, 14K12} \unnumberedfootnote{\textit{Key words and phrases:} Prym variety, Prym map, coverings of curves.}